shahriarsajeeb/trendui-react-native/src/components/card/README.md

 ```

 ---
+## Support

+If you have any issues or suggestions, please [open an issue](https://github.com/trend-ui/trendui-react-native/issues) in the repository.

+---

 ## License

-This component is open-source and free to use in any project.
+This component is part of the TrendUI library and is licensed under the **MIT License**.

----